+Skin problems are often the first sign of diabetes, according to the American Diabetes Association.
 Skin problems of all types, including bacterial infections like boils and carbuncles, are worsened by type 2 diabetes.
-According to the American Diabetes Association, more than one-third of all diabetics experience skin-related complications.
-Besides ordinary skin irritations and chronic dry and/or itchy skin, type 2 diabetics also risk a variety of specific conditions, such as diabetic dermopathy (very common), necrobiosis lipoidica diabeticorum (very rare), and atherosclerosis (not itself a skin disorder, but a health condition that very often leads to skin problems).
+Besides ordinary skin irritations and chronic dry and/or itchy skin, type 2 diabetes also increases the risk of a variety of specific conditions that range from rare to common in those with diabetes.

 Causes of Diabetes-Related Skin Problems

-People with type 2 diabetes should be watchful for changes in their skin, injuries to the skin surrounding insulin-injection sites, and cuts or wounds that are slow to heal (slow-healing wounds are often entry ways for secondary infections).
+An estimated one-third of diabetics will suffer a skin complication that is the result of or worsened by diabetes.
+For this reason, people with type 2 diabetes should be watchful for changes in their skin, injuries or irritation to the skin surrounding insulin-injection sites, and cuts or wounds that are slow to heal (slow-healing wounds are often entryways for secondary infections).

 Diabetes and Skin Infections

-Bacterial infections are common to all people, but can be especially troublesome for type 2 diabetics.
-Bacteria-laden infections of the skin are warm to the touch, swollen, red, and painful.
+Bacterial infections are common to all people, but can be especially troublesome for people with type 2 diabetes.
+Bacteria-laden infections of the skin are often painful and warm to the touch, with swelling and redness.
 They may increase in size, number, and frequency if your blood glucose is repeatedly high.
 The most common bacteria that cause skin infections are Staphylococcus, or staph, and Streptococcus.

-Serious bacterial infections can cause carbuncles (deep tissue infections) that may need to be lanced by a physician and drained of infected material.
+Serious bacterial infections can cause carbuncles (deep-tissue infections) that may need to be lanced by a physician and drained.
 If you suspect that you have a bacterial infection, notify your doctor immediately so you may be treated with antibiotics.
-Other common bacterial infections include boils, sties (infections around the eyes), folliculitis (infections of the hair follicles) and infections around the fingernails and toenails.
+Other common bacterial infections include boils, sties (infections around the eyes), folliculitis (infections of the hair follicles), and infections around the fingernails and toenails.

-Fungal infections, caused by the spread of the bacterium Candid albicans, or yeast, are also common for type 2 diabetes patients, especially if their blood glucose isn’t well controlled.
+Fungal infections, caused by the spread of the fungus Candida albicans, or yeast, are also common for type 2 diabetes patients, especially if their blood glucose is not well controlled.
 Yeast infections look like areas of red, itchy, swollen skin that are surrounded by blistering or dry scales.
-Yeast fungus thrives in the warm folds of the skin, under breasts, in the groin, armpits, in the corners of the mouth, and under the foreskin.
+Yeast fungus thrives in the warm folds of the skin, under breasts, in the groin, in the armpits, in the corners of the mouth, and under the foreskin.
 Common skin irritations like athlete’s foot, jock itch, and ringworm are fungal infections.
 They can itch, spread, and worsen if not treated with prescription medication.

 Diabetes-Related Skin Conditions